 Our counselor mentioned before that, if she decides to place the baby with us, she wouldn’t sign that day.
 She wanted to take another day or two to think about it.
 We could totally understand that, what a huge and emotional decision this must be.
 After our meeting each party left the room and continued talking to each of their counselor.
 A few minutes later our counselor got called out by the BM’s counselor and left the room.
 That didn’t feel good to me…another change of heart…?

 Andy and I sat there trying to keep ourselves together by talking to a woman who just started at the agency and had joined our meeting to learn.
 A few minutes later the door opened again and our counselor came back with tears in her eyes…and I thought.
 “Oh boy bad news”?!
-We looked at her puzzeled and she said with a couple cracks in her voice: “The BM loves you both so much that she wants to sign the papers today !”
+We looked at her puzzled and she said with a couple cracks in her voice: “The birth mom loves you both so much that she wants to sign the papers today !”

 I remember just staring at her…Andy the same…I found back my voice first and all I could ask was.
 “What does this mean exactly”?
 I just couldn’t believe…no obstacle…no No….and she said.
 “You can take your baby home today!”

-And here it was…our YES and our BABY….
+And here it was…our YES and OUR BABY….

 Luca is turning one in March 2017.
 When he joined our family he brought a lot of laughter, love and exhaustion into our lives.
 He is so very precious and with him we became the 3 musketeer.
 We three are the perfect match and best example how life can bring you love and happiness in many different ways and on many different levels.